 - Add Enough Liquid – Make sure there is enough thin liquid in the pot so pressure can build without overheating.

-- Use the Pot-In-Pot Method – Place your burn-prone food into an oven safe dish and place that inside the inner pot of the Instant Pot.
-(Never inside the outer body!!)
+- Use the Pot-In-Pot Method – Place your burn-prone food into an oven-safe dish and place that inside the inner pot of the Instant Pot (never inside the outer body)!

 With these tips, we're sure you'll avoid the burn and have a tasty meal ready in no time!

 This appliance is a meal planner's DREAM!
-Not only does it cut down cooking time, it cuts down on prepping time, too!
-Use your Instant Pot to make large batches of shredded chicken, beans, perfectly cooked rice and sooo much more.
-Put these staples into the fridge for meals during the week or throw it into freezer bags where they'll be ready to pull out in a pinch!
-Thank you, Instant Pot!!
+Not only does it cut down cooking time, but it also cuts down on prep time, too!
+Use your Instant Pot to make large batches of shredded chicken, beans, perfectly cooked rice, hard-boiled eggs, and so. much. more.

 YOGURT IN THE INSTANT POT

 If you've ever had homemade yogurt, you know there really is no comparison to the stuff at the store.
-It's creamier, sweeter and it has way less sugar!
+It's creamier, sweeter, and it has way less sugar!
 Use the built-in yogurt setting to make the BEST yogurt you've ever eaten — regular or greek!

 MAKE HOMEMADE GIFTS

 Need a gift in a pinch?
 Instant Pot has a solution for that too!
-I know… it's seriously SO COOL!
+We know… it's seriously SO COOL!
 Here are a few quick and easy homemade gift ideas, courtesy of the enchanting little pressure cooker.

 Make Homemade Apple Butter

-Fun Shaped Crayon Molds
+Use Fun-Shaped Crayon Molds

-Instant Pot-Ready Jars
+Cook Instant Pot-Ready Soup in Mason Jars